Flossing Is the Primary Dental Care Action

 That’s simply the raw truth of the matter.
 If you could only do one thing — floss or brush — every day, it should be flossing.
 That sounds like a horrible idea, right?
 Imagine not brushing!
 Who the fuck could tolerate not brushing their teeth ever?

-We put a lot of focus on brushing your teeth.
-We refer to our general dental hygiene routine as “brushing my teeth”.
-It’s no wonder that we’re biased in favor of thinking that, if nothing else, at least I’m brushing my teeth.
+We put a lot of focus on brushing our teeth.
+It’s the titular event of our nighttime routine.
+It’s no wonder that we’re biased in favor of thinking that, if nothing else, “at least I’m brushing my teeth!”
 I did the main thing!
-Those little extras like mouthwash or flossing… sure, they would help, but the main event has been completed.
+Those pesky little “extras”… sure, they would help, but the main event has been completed.
 I can go to bed now.

 A great linguistic trick has been played on all of us, though I doubt it was intentional.